 Wines’ first tip for buying a suit you’d like to tinker with across the season is to choose a colour foundation to work from.
 Wines likes grey, which is versatile and ideal for multiple use.
 “I like a herringbone, glen plaid or pinstripe pattern which has a little bit of pop,” he says.
 “Fashion goes in cycles, but if you go for some stylish Oxford shoes to match a well-fitting suit, you’re going to be wearing it for years to come.”

-Lobban says that at M.J.
+Lobban says at M.J.
 Bale, tailors work to emphasise the individual.
 “The whole art of tailoring is in being able to amplify your positives,” he says.
 “If you’re a thin man with sloping shoulders, tailoring can make the shoulders larger and seem more athletic.
 If you’re a football player, we can take the padding of the shoulders out and nip it in around the waist to give you that more traditional silhouette.”

 Lobban says the key is not overdoing it.
 “Accessories are such a subjective thing – it comes down to your personality,” he says.
 “If you’ve got a pretty classic suit, you can add an accent or a pop of colour through your pocket square.
 But when it comes to suiting, the best accessories the better.”